SidLightGod/linked-blog-starter-md/INTERMEDIATE MACROECONOMICS/fiscal and monetary policies/The government budget constraint.md

 - so essentially this means that the change in debt is basically the sum of interest payments and the primary deficit.

+###### the intuition behind the primary deficit and interest payment distinction
+1. this distinction between the two elements of the deficit is important, as the primary deficit shows whether the spending is outpacing the revenues from the taxes, ignoring the historical baggage of the old debt
+2. the interest payments are the legacy costs, the price of borrowing in the past